DOI-USGS/gage-conditions-gif/README.md

 #####################
 ## Build ALL frames and then make video

+# Prior to building the frames:
-# Make sure to delete the contents of `callouts_cfg.yml` before building or you will have old events on the new frames.
+#   1. Make sure to delete the contents of `callouts_cfg.yml` before building or you will have old events on the new frames.
+#   2. Make sure the title in `viz_config.yml` is correct.

 # To make absolutely sure that your video will use the right font, you may need to run:
 sysfonts::font_add_google('Abel','abel')